 The end of cancer treatment can leave patients with questions, like what follow-up care is needed and what to do about lingering side effects.

 A survivorship care plan is a document meant to ease transition from active treatment to life after cancer.
-Patients who undergo cancer treatment at Marshfield Clinic receive a care plan 3-6 months after treatment is complete.
+Patients who undergo cancer treatment at Marshfield Clinic Health System can receive a care plan 3-6 months after treatment is complete.
 The plan includes a summary of cancer care, recommendations for follow-up visits and wellness resources.

 A cancer treatment summary